A Data-Driven McMillan Degree Lower Bound: Numerical Examples

 \section{Numerical Examples}

-This section provides two examples of our McMillan degree lower bound: one with complex valued data with a system known McMillan degree and another with real data with a highly reducible system.
-In these examples we compute the AIC score using HSVD~\cite{BBO87} to estimate the optimal model parameters of each candidate McMillan degree.
-Code for constructing these examples is available at {\tt \url{https://github.com/jeffrey-hokanson/McMillanDegree}}.
+Here we provide two examples of our McMillan degree lower bound: one with complex valued data with a system known McMillan degree and another with real data with a highly reducible system.
+In these examples we compute the AIC score using HSVD~\cite{BBO87} to estimate the (approximate) optimal model parameters of each candidate McMillan degree.
+Following the principles of reproducible research, code for constructing these examples is available at {\tt \url{https://github.com/jeffrey-hokanson/McMillanDegree}}.